wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 This method then inspects the first character of the response message and parses the rest based on the first character.
 If the first character indicates that more data should be received, the method will further call `read()` method of the `_buffer` to complete the receival process.
 The response message is returned to the caller after it is fully received.
-The return value will then climb up the call chain through the connect object's `_read_response()` and `read_response()`, the `Redis` object's `parse_response()`, `_send_command_parse_response()`, and `execute_command()`, the `BasicKeyCommands` object's `get()`, and finally to the user.
+The response message will then climb up the call chain through the connect object's `_read_response()` and `read_response()`, the `Redis` object's `parse_response()`, `_send_command_parse_response()`, and `execute_command()`, the `BasicKeyCommands` object's `get()`, and finally be returned to the user.

 ## Build, Compilation, and Usage